You clearly appreciate the finer things and know that a quality fiber item is worth keeping for a long time.

 Cleaning any natural animal fiber garment can be done in a washing machine, as long as there is no agitation at all, but we don't recommend using a washing machine for anything larger than socks.
 Felting can occur in the spin cycle, every bit as easily as agitation.
 The finer the fibers, the less handling it can take before felting.

 Temperature changes between the wash and rinse water tends to be the most common cause of shrinkage.
-Make sure the water stays the same temperature fro wash and rinse.
+Make sure the water stays the same temperature for wash and rinse.
 Lukewarm is best, about 100 to 105 degrees.
 Don't use extremely hot or cold water.

 Laundry soap and dishwashing liquid can be too harsh for some fibers.
 We recommend baby or other mild shampoo to our customers (skip the stuff with lots of fragrance or conditioners added - cheap stuff is just fine).
 After all, these products are designed for gently cleaning hair fibers, thus it's fabulous for alpaca garments.

-Swish your garment very, very gently in a (clean!) sink with the shampoo, let sit for just two or three minutes, and rinse in same temp water.
+Swish your alpaca garment very, very gently in a (clean!) sink with the shampoo, let sit for just two or three minutes, and rinse in same temp water.
 Be sure to think in advance about how you'll get the same temperature water for washing and rinsing.
 Maybe a bucket transferred from the tub once the temperature is set.
 Try to handle the item as little as possible.

 Leave it in the sink for a few minutes for it to drain, gently squeeze just enough water out so you don't soak the floor when taking the garment out of the sink.
 Lay it out on a towel and GENTLY roll up in the towel.
 Don't squeeze or press hard- you only want to have the towel absorb more water.
 Leave it in the towel for about 5 minutes.
 Transfer to a dry towel and let air dry.
 Turn over and place on fresh, dry towel every few hours (drying time is highly controlled by room temperature and humidity).
 Another nice, simple and inexpensive drying method is to use a sweater dryer rack.
 These allow you to lay out the sweater and provide good air flow around the garment.
 They typically cost around $10 at Wal-Mart type stores or online (search for: sweater drying rack).